SOMAS2022/SOMAS2022/README.md

 6. Do not use system-specific packages (e.g. `internal/syscall/unix`).

 7. Use the superior `errors.Errorf` to create your errors so that we have a stack trace.

 ### Code Reviews and PRs
 - Do not push to the `main` branch.
 Make your own branch and create a PR into `main` when it's ready for review.
 - When working on your own team's features, please name your branch as: `teamX-FEATURE_NAME-WHATEVER_YOU_LIKE_HERE`
 - Do not use force push.
 Use `git push --force-with-lease` instead.
 - When ready to merge into your team's feature branch, create a PR to merge into `teamX-FEATURE_NAME`.
 When the feature is complete, then create a PR into `main`.
 - Make sure that you have reviewed your own code before creating the PR.
-- Keep PRs small: if they are too large, you will be told to split your code into smaller PRs.
+- Keep PRs small and include a description of what's been covered on your PR.
 This ensures they can be reviewed properly.
 - You need to make sure your code is up-to-date with the `main` branch.
-Merge commits are *not allowed*: learn how to rebase.
-Ask someone in the #git-env-infra channel if you don't know how to do this.
+Merge commits are *not allowed*: [learn how to rebase](https://stackoverflow.com/questions/35901915/how-to-rebase-after-squashing-commits-in-the-original-branch/70994400#70994400).
 - Do not review your own code.
 That completely defeats the purpose of code review.
 - Team leads: when doing a PR for your team's code, do not approve it yourself - get another team lead to review it.
 - Review PRs in a timely manner!
 Ideally by the next day so that other teams aren't blocked.